 A poorly structured presentation can leave your audience floundering, unable to follow your train of thought, leaving them bored and disengaged.

-A common mistake in business presentations is overwhelming the audience with too much information.
+A common poor presentation skill in business presentations is overwhelming your audience with too much information.
 Packing every detail into your slide deck might seem thorough, but you will loose your audience’s attention.

 Instead, identify the main points you want to convey and structure your presentation around them.
-Use bullet points sparingly and prioritise clarity over quantity.
+Always prioritise clarity over quantity.
 For example, if you have an entire list of data points, consider sharing just the most important ones and offering the rest as supplementary material.

 Take time to plan.
 What’s the overarching message or purpose?
 What are your key points and are you providing clear evidence for each one?
 Does your presentation have a logical flow?
 And, most importantly, do you start with a powerful opening and close strongly?